College Computer Equipment

 All college computers are maintained in a central inventory.
 At the time a computer enters the inventory the replacement cycle, if any, is designated.
 Computers that are an integral part of a piece of scientific equipment, or are used primarily for research purposes, are not generally part of the replacement plan.
 Replacement of such equipment is by a special request to the Dean of the Faculty.
 Old equipment is sold for residual values through Hamilton's official salvage process and must be returned to LITS.

-Individuals pursuing grants for computing equipment should discuss their plans with the Director, Desktop Integration Services as part of the budgeting process.
+Individuals pursuing grants for computing equipment should discuss their plans with the Manager, Desktop Integration Services as part of the budgeting process.
 Computing equipment that is acquired under grants will enter the inventory and be upgraded on a regular replacement cycle only if approved at the time of the application for the grant.

 Faculty members teaching in various special curricular programs are, under certain conditions, awarded research, or startup, funds.
 Some faculty members also have research funds available to them when they hold endowed chair positions.
 These funds may be used to buy additional computers and printers for office or home use, but the equipment will belong to the college.
 Such equipment should be ordered through the College purchasing process and will not normally be upgraded or replaced by the college, except through further use of research funds.
 If this equipment is to be on the computer replacement plan the faculty member must obtain a commitment, in writing, from the Dean and the Vice-President for Administration and Finance indicating this.
 Otherwise, the equipment will not be on a replacement cycle.